-The proceeds from the sale of the Class B Certificates being offered hereby will be used to purchase Series B Equipment Notes issued by United during the Delivery Period.
-The Series B Equipment Notes, together with the Series AA Equipment Notes and Series A Equipment Notes, will be issued to finance United's purchase of three new Boeing 787-9 aircraft, four new Boeing 787-10 aircraft, two new Boeing 777-300ER aircraft and 10 new Embraer ERJ 175 LL aircraft.
-Before the proceeds are used to buy Series B Equipment Notes, such proceeds from the sale of the Class B Certificates will be held in escrow and deposited with the Depositary on behalf of the applicable Escrow Agent for the benefit of the holders of the Class B Certificates.
-The proceeds from the sale of the Class AA Certificates and Class A Certificates will similarly be held in escrow.
+The proceeds from the sale of the Certificates being offered hereby will be used to purchase Equipment Notes issued by United during the Delivery Period.
+The Equipment Notes will be issued to finance United's purchase of three new Boeing 787-9 aircraft, four new Boeing 787-10 aircraft, two new Boeing 777-300ER aircraft and 10 new Embraer ERJ 175 LL aircraft.
+Before the proceeds are used to buy Equipment Notes, such proceeds from the sale of the Certificates of each Trust will be held in escrow and deposited with the Depositary on behalf of the applicable Escrow Agent for the benefit of the holders of such Certificates.